nav2924/Digital_Image_Processing/README.md

 ---

-## 💡 Future Scope
+## 🔭 Future Enhancements

-- 📱 Deploy as a mobile app using Flutter or React Native.
+- 📱 **Mobile Deployment:** Integration with Flutter or React Native for Android/iOS support.
-- 🧪 Expand dataset to include more diverse hair/scalp conditions.
+- 🧬 **Dataset Expansion:** Inclusion of more diverse hair and scalp disease categories.
-- 🩺 Collaborate with dermatologists for clinical validation.
+- 🧑‍⚕️ **Clinical Collaboration:** Partnering with dermatologists for expert validation and feedback.
+- 📈 **Explainability:** Add Grad-CAM visualizations for model interpretability.

 ---

-## 🙌 Acknowledgments
+## 🙏 Acknowledgements

-A huge shoutout to the team for their collaborative spirit, countless hours of debugging, and innovative brainstorming!
+We thank our team members for their dedicated contributions, collaborative energy, and relentless debugging efforts that made this project a success.

 ---